Ambika Soni: Early life and education

 Ambika studied at Welham Girls School, New Delhi and did her M.A.
 (Hons.) from Indraprastha College, Delhi University, followed by Diploma Superiore en Langue Francaise from Alliance Francaise, Bangkok and Post-Graduate Diploma in Spanish Art and Literature from University of Havana, Cuba.

-In 1961, aged 19, Ambika married Uday Soni, an Indian Foreign Service officer, who was also at first a Hindu.
-It was a few years after marriage that the family converted to Christianity and had a child.
+In 1961, aged 19, Ambika married Uday Soni, an Indian Foreign Service officer.

 Political career

 As Member of Indian National Congress

 Ambika Soni began her political career in 1969 when she was co-opted into the Congress Party by Indira Gandhi at the time of the Party split in 1969.
 Soni was an old family friend of Gandhi from the time when her father was posted as District collector of Amritsar during the Partition of India and worked very closely with Jawaharlal Nehru.
 In 1975 she was elected as the president of the Indian Youth Congress and worked closely with Sanjay Gandhi.
 In 1998, she became the president of All India Mahila Congress.
 From 1999 - 2006 she was General Secretary of All India Congress Committee.